ucan-wg/invocation/README.md

 This format help disambiguate type information in generical DAG-JSON tooling.
 However, your presentation need not be in this specific format, as long as it can be converted to and from this cleanly.
 As it is used for the signature format, DAG-CBOR is RECOMMENDED.

+## 1.4 Signatures

+All payloads described below MUST be signed with a [VarSig](https://github.com/ChainAgnostic/varsig/).

 # 2 Roles

 Invocation adds two new roles to UCAN: invoker and executor.
 The existing UCAN delegator and delegate principals MUST persist to the invocation.